Sheikhpura district: Economy

 Sheikhpura is one of the smallest districts of Bihar.
 The population of Sheikhpura primarily depends on agriculture.
 Bonded labour may still occur.
 Small-scale mining operations of smaller hillocks with crushers is another of the main activities.
 In 2006 the Ministry of Panchayati Raj named Sheikhpura one of the country's 250 most-impoverished districts.
 It is one of the 36 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme.

+Energy

+The district administration is committed to diversification of energy supply towards green sources like solar energy.

+Education

+As part of Bihar Government's initiative of opening at least one Government Degree College in each block of the state having zero college, four new colleges were inaugurated on 15 July 2026 by the Bihar CM Samrat Chaudhary.
+The four new colleges were opened in Ariari, Chewara, Ghatkusumbha and Shekhopursarai blocks of Sheikhpura district.